Deutsche Bank appoints U.S. general counsel to head anti-financial crime unit

-Deutsche Bank (DBKGn.DE) has appointed Joe Salama, its U.S. general counsel, as global head of anti-financial crime (AFC) and group anti money laundering officer, the bank said in a memo to employees on Tuesday.
+NEW YORK (Reuters) - Deutsche Bank has appointed Joe Salama, its U.S. general counsel, as global head of anti-financial crime (AFC) and group anti money laundering officer, the bank said in a memo to employees on Tuesday.

 Germany’s largest lender has been the subject of numerous regulatory and legal investigations over the past decade.
 Its anti-money laundering and financial crime procedures continue to be the subject of scrutiny from regulators.